 As we mentioned earlier, Apple Bank only provides one business checking account package.
 This is fine if you only need what Apple Bank provides business account holders, but not so much if you require more services.
 This is where Chase Performance Business Checking shines.
 Chase branches can be found throughout New York City and beyond, which makes life easier if you’re on the road and need to access your account.
 Plus, you’ll get all of Chase’s mobile banking features, which are more robust than what Apple Bank provides.

 Chase Performance Business Checking only requires $25 to open an account.
-You can have the $30 monthly fee waived with a $35,000 balance, and can get a sign-up bonus of $200 just by applying through Fundera.
+You can have the $30 monthly fee waived with a $35,000 balance.
 In exchange, Chase offers 250 fee-free transactions every month, with additional transactions only costing $0.40 each.
 You can deposit up to $20,000 in cash every month, as well, with every additional $1,000 costing $2.50.
 Last but not least, you’ll get two free wire transfers every month as well.
 This is a great option for businesses with a bit more cash than the Apple Bank business checking account requires, even if you need to carry a higher balance to benefit from these perks.

 No matter which bank is right for you, you’ll want to make sure you’ve covered a few basics about your own business needs.
 First, make sure you understand exactly what you’ll require from your bank every month.
 Be it tons of free transactions, wire transfers, or a robust digital banking application.
 This should help define which bank you choose, and the account that’s right for you.
 Next, make sure you know how much you can expect to keep in the bank from month to month.
 You don’t want to pick an account that comes with a monthly minimum balance that’s too high for your business to afford—otherwise, you’ll risk paying for your account and losing money in the long term.